 Visit Sainte-Irénée Beach

-A popular beach in the summer, it turns into a serene and peaceful coastal setting in winter.
-The small village of Sainte-Irénée and its church are quite picturesque as well.
+A popular beach in the summer, the sandy cove turns into a serene and peaceful coastal setting in winter.
+The small village of Sainte-Irénée and its church (a short drive or uphill walk from the beach) are quite picturesque as well.
 Located just a 25-minute drive from Baie-Saint-Paul, it’s a great way to spend an hour strolling along the shores of the St. Lawrence River.
+There’s also a long pier that juts out 200m into the river.

 Where to Stay in Baie-Saint-Paul?